nicole-numfocus/pandas-czi/proposal.md

   unique visitors per month.
 Specifically within the biomedical and life sciences, pandas is used by directly by researchers and by libraries[^libraries].

-  The proposal requests funding for library maintenance, improving the extension array interface, a native extension type for text data, and improvements to Pandas documentation and performance monitoring tooling.
+  The grant will fund library maintenance, improvements to the extension array interface, a native extension type for text data, and improvements to Pandas documentation and performance monitoring tooling.